fedir/json_encode/Readme.md

 JSON encoder for Shell is designed to transform data from different sources into JSON format for further processing.

-Could be useful for syadmins, devops and developers for data collection, exchange and unification (ELK, custom dashobards).
+Could be useful for syadmins, devops and developers for data collection, exchange and unification (ELK, custom dashboards ...).

 ## Installation